-- Understand, interpret, and follow instructions provided by the dentist. - Incorporate the dental anatomy, morphology, gnathological knowledge, and science of dental materials into constructions. - 3.
+- Understand, interpret, and follow instructions provided by the dentist. - Incorporate the dental anatomy, morphology, gnathological knowledge, and science of dental materials into the design and construction of dental prosthetic restorations. - 3.
 Design and construct basic orthodontic restorations, and partial and full removable dental prosthesis. - Design and construct fixed dental prosthesis single and multiple units. - 5.
 Design and construct all ceramic and metal ceramic restorations.